 Gaming is one of the most dynamic industries out there, and to keep things that way, people involved have to turn to game development engines based on cloud services as soon as these became fast enough.
 Sure, if we’re talking about game development for beginners, doing things in the cloud isn’t exactly the first step.
 However, no game development guide you follow should leave out cloud services when talking about means to create new titles.
-So, if you want to find out more about how they develop the free casino games you love, check out these trends in the cloud game development.
+So, if you want to find out more about how they develop the free games you love, check out these trends in the cloud game development.

 What Is Cloud Gaming?

 For all our readers asking themselves, “Is game development hard?” we’ve decided to start this article with a small introduction into cloud gaming.
 Before jumping into the best options, let’s take a quick look at what exactly it means.
 Many people compare cloud gaming with watching your favourite movies and videos on Netflix.
 And while the parallel isn’t technologically correct, it paints the proper picture.
 Just like you don’t have to buy the movies and TV shows you’re watching on Netflix, with cloud gaming, you don’t have to get the hardware needed to enjoy all the new games.
 With a subscription and a stable internet connection, you get access to the latest titles and play them with all settings to the max, no matter what computer you own.
 Does it sound like a Netflix for gamers?
 It kind of does, but it’s taking things to a new level.

 How Did Cloud Gaming Start?

 The first game development ideas started to appear around the year 2000.
 The main point was to offer users cloud gaming over Wi-Fi as long as they’re connected to the same network.
 Crytek, one of the video game developers at that time, began researching the possibilities of a cloud gaming system back in 2005 for their flagship game – Crysis.
 However, they had to stop the development two years later and allow the infrastructure and internet speed to improve and keep up the pace.